djmdjm/reverse-proxy/README.md

 This is a simple privilege-dropping, HTTPS/HTTP to HTTP reverse proxy.

-It supports multiple listeners with independant TLS keys/certificates that each relay to a single HTTP backend.
+It supports multiple listeners with independant TLS keys/certificates that each relay to separate HTTP backends.
 It can optionally override response headers returned by the backend.

 The configuration is via JSON.
 Note that the proxy will only relay